bellingcat/toolkit/gitbook/tools/statistics-canada/README.md

 ---
-description: Database of \~4.4. million buildings in Canada (comes in GIS format) from Statistics Canada.
+description: A collection of open databases including of ~4.4. million buildings in Canada (in GIS format), addresses, infrastucture, facilities, and greenhouses.
 ---

-# (Canada) Open Database of Buildings
+# Statistics Canada

 ## URL